sitilge/dotfiles/README.md

 # Install

 GNU Stow is the preferred method.
-Assume that the project resides under `~/Projects/dotfiles` then, for example, to install `nvim` run
+Assume that the project is under `~/Projects/dotfiles` then, for example, to install `nvim` run

 ````
 cd ~/Projects/dotfiles && stow -t ~ nvim